Classroom Teacher - Laptop Class

-Hi My Name is Nikki Shakeshaft and this is my 10th year at TIS.
-I am really excited about the up and coming events at TIS during 2014.
-At the top of my list will be being involved in our 2014 school production ‘Fame’.
-Having grown up during the 1980’s this is a show that reminds me of my own pre teen years.
-You will find me in team Kaweka and in Room 21.
-I am a classroom teacher as well as the lead teacher for Mentoring of our staff.
-On Fridays you will find me in the kitchen working alongside some of our students who are talented in their culinary skills and passionate about food.
-Outside of school, yes there is an outside, I am a keen cook and love to travel.
-My husband and I are attached to travelling to the United States of America and all that is American.
+Hi My Name is Nikki Shakeshaft and this is my 11th year at TIS.
+I am really excited about the up and coming 2015 year at TIS.
+This is my third year as a Kaweka team member and you can find me in Rm 21.
+I am a classroom teacher as well as the lead teacher in Mentoring for our staff.
+On Thursday mornings you will find me in the kitchen working alongside some of our students who are talented foodies and a part of the Culinary Arts group.
+Outside of school, yes there is an outside, I am also a keen foodie and traveller.
+At the moment I have a bit of an infatuation with the United States of America and all that is American.
 Mickey Mouse, Mustangs and the Super Bowl are on the top of my list.
 I have a very understanding husband who allows me to indulge in my passion for shoes and a Labrador named Buster who rules the roost at home.
-When thinking about why I have been teaching here so long I would have to say it is the staff, student and opportunities (for both teachers and students) that has kept me here so long.
+When thinking about why I have been teaching at TIS for 11 years, I would have to say it is the staff, student and opportunities (for both teachers and students) that has kept me here so long.

 Mixed Materials Technology Teacher